Paventhan38/M1_Airline-Reservation-System/1_Requirements/README.md

 ##Introduction

-1.This is a Airline Reservation System
+1. This is a Airline Reservation System
-2.Validating Passport Number and Email Id
+2. Validating Passport Number and Email Id
-3.Operation Used
+3. Operation Used
-  -Reserve Seats
+   - Reserve Seats
-  -Cancel Seats
+   - Cancel Seats
-  -Display Ticket Details
+   - Display Ticket Details
-4.Validation of Passport Number from the file 'passportValidation.h' headerfile 5.Validation of Email Id from the file 'emailValidation.h' headerfile
+4. Validation of Passport Number from the file 'passportValidation.h' headerfile
+5. Validation of Email Id from the file 'emailValidation.h' headerfile

 ## Defining Our System